diegofal/angularjs-openweather/README.md

 ### Demo

-Click <a href='http://54.210.89.240/'>the following link</a> to see this app in action.
+Click <a target='_blank' href='http://54.210.89.240/'>the following link</a> to see this app in action.

 Bear in mind that it will not work in chrome, since geolocation needs https protocol to work on this browser.
-More info <a href='https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins'>here</a>
+More info <a target='_blank' href='https://sites.google.com/a/chromium.org/dev/Home/chromium-security/deprecating-powerful-features-on-insecure-origins'>here</a>

 ---